hollywilkalis/javascript-week-1/README.md

   * Use bootstrap & CSS for minimal styling of single user interface page (not planning to use SASS).
 Ages will be hidden until form submission.

 4. Future features under development
-  * Calculate age based on birthdate input by user.
-  * Take two dates and determine the difference, in seconds.
-  * Determine how many years a user has left to live on each planet.
+  * Determine how many years a user has left to live on each planet based on valid life expectancy data.
+  * Provide more accurate age calculations that account for variations like leap years, etc.

 ## Known Bugs